 The Cuirass is a piece of armor covering the torso and consists of a chest plate and a back piece.
 It’s formed of single or multiple pieces of metal or other rigid material that covers the torso.

 Originally a thick leather garment covering the body from neck to waist, Middle-Ages cuirasses usually stopped somewhere around the midriff or bellybutton to allow a proper movement range to the wearer.

 During the 14th Century, cuirasses became more popular due to chainmail being phased out among the nobles.
 In Canterbury Cathedral, the Black Prince’s effigy, dated 1376, displays a cuirass covered by a royalty-emblazoned jupon.

 History of the Cuirass

 The cuirass was used in Hellenistic and Roman times, usually representing an enhanced musculature of the male torso and sometimes embellished with symbolic representation in relief.
 Cuirasses and corsets were made of bronze, iron, or leather.

-During the 13th and 14th centuries, the cuirass gradually come into general use in connection with plate armour for the limbs.
+During the 13th and 14th centuries, the cuirass gradually comes into general use connected with plate armor for the limbs.
 Plates were initially directly attached to a surcoat.
-In the early 15th century, plate armour began to be worn without a surcoat, but later a tabard was in general use over the armour.
+In the early 15th century, plate armor began to be worn without a surcoat, but later a tabard was in general use over the armor.

 Components of the Cuirass